Sisowath Kossamak

 Upon the death of Monivong in 1941, Sihanouk took the throne.
 In 1955, he abdicated in favor of his father Suramarit, who then reigned for five years.
-After her husband's death, Kossamak kept her title of Queen and continued to function as the symbol and representative of the monarchy while Sihanouk assumed his position as monarch, but titled as Prince rather than King.
-Contrary to what has sometimes been alleged, she was never a monarch, as female succession was forbidden in the constitution.
-After the coup in March 1970, Kossamak was placed under arrest, but retained her title before being stripped of all status during the formal proclamation of the republic in October the same year.
+After her husband's death, Kossamak kept her title of Queen and continued to function as the symbol and representative of the monarchy while Sihanouk assumed his position as head of state, but titled as Prince rather than King.
+After the coup in March 1970, Kossamak was placed under arrest, but retained her title before being stripped of all status during the formal proclamation of the republic in October of the same year.
 She remained under house arrest until her health declined in 1973, and she was allowed to join her son in China.
-Kossamak died in Beijing on 27 April 1975, ten days after the Khmer Rouge captured Phnom Penh.
+Kossamak died in Beijing on 27 April 1975, ten days after the Khmer Rouge captured Phnom Penh, when Angkar ("Organization") came to power as the beginning of Year Zero.

 Biography

 Early life

-Sisowath Kosamak was the daughter of King Sisowath Monivong and Queen Norodom Kanviman Norleak Thevi.
+Sisowath Kosamak was the daughter of King Sisowath Monivong and Queen Norodom Kanviman Norleak Tevi.